hugocowan/image-viewer/README.md

 If you're hosting your server outside of your local machine, you can specify its ip address in .env.

-* Make a .env file with your server's ip address specified:
+* Make a .env file at the root level (/image-viewer) with your server's ip address specified:

 * Type `touch .env`